 Before we have a look at the actual way you can get a Hong Kong IP address, we’ll first explore why one would need to do that.
 As you’ll see—or perhaps as you already know—it has to do with the country’s politics and restrictions.
 So, we’ll first discuss what the state of the Internet is like in the country.
 And since this is about IP addresses, we’ll explain what they are and what it means to have an IP address from that country.
 It’s no big mystery that it has to do with access filtering, as we’ll see.
-Next, we’ll introduce Virtual Private Networks (VPN) as they are the best—if not the only—way to get an IP address from a different place than you are.
+Next, we’ll introduce Virtual Private Networks (VPN) as they are the best—if not the only—way to get a truly secure IP address from a different place than you are.

 You can think of IP addresses as the street addresses of the Internet.
 Each resource connected to the Internet is assigned a unique Internet Protocol (IP) address.
 Just like a street address, the IP address uniquely identifies a single resource on the Internet.
 And also like street addresses, IP addresses also indicate the location of an Internet-connected resource.
 IP addresses are 32-bit binary numbers but, for the sake of clarity, we usually represent them as a sequence of four decimal numbers, each replacing 4 bits, separated by dots.
 This notation is called dotted decimal.
 For example, 192.168.0.1 is easier to handle—and quicker and less error-prone to write—than 1100 0000 1010 1000 0000 0000 0000 0001.